tgenman/STEM_vault/notes/math/probability/Independence.md

 TARGET DECK: math::probability
 START
 math_complex
-TITLE:  Independence
+FRONT:  Independence
-DESCRIPTION: Two events $A$ and $B$ are said to be independent if
+BACK: Two events $A$ and $B$ are said to be independent if
 > $P(A \cap B) = P(A)P(B)$
 FORMULA: $P(A | B) = P(A)$ if  $P(B) > 0$
 ADDITIONAL: If $A$ and $B$ are independent, so are $A$ and $B^c$.